 Many people with dementia are concerned that their disease may have been inherited and that they may pass it on to their children.
 Family members of people with dementia are also sometimes concerned that they might be more likely to develop dementia themselves.
-This information sheet outlines the present state of knowledge about the inherited risk of dementia.
+This information sheet outlines current knowledge about the inherited risk of dementia.